Landed raises $7.5 million Series A to help teachers buy homes

 With the funding, Landed will be able to expand to more cities and serve educators beyond K-12.

-“I’ve followed the team at Landed for several years in their mission of providing more equitable access to homeownership to some of the most important community members – our educators and teachers,” Initialized Capital Partner Kim Mai-Cutler* said in a statement.
+“I’ve followed the team at Landed for several years in their mission of providing more equitable access to homeownership to some of the most important community members – our educators and teachers,” Initialized Capital partner Kim Mai-Cutler* said in a statement.
 “Not only is Landed attacking a profound issue affecting teacher retention in metros and school districts throughout the country, this is a promising market opportunity to build a trusted brand and institution to help essential professionals achieve their lifetime financial goals.”

 *Kim-Mai Cutler is a former colleague of mine, but this relationship had no bearing on coverage.